pdlmn/rsschool-cv/cv.md

 | jseldardw@gmail.com | pdlmn#0030 | https://github.com/pdlmn |

 ## About me
 Hello!
 My name is Eldar and I am 26 years old.
 I started out programming with IT Step Python Development course and fell in love with developing stuff.
+I enjoy building web apps and learning new things related to programming.

 My current goal is to become junior front-end developer, and for this I am using various free recourses and community-driven curriculums like The Odin Project and The Rolling Scopes School.
-I am self-disciplined and dedicated enough to learning things on my own, and I love learning new things as well!
+I am self-disciplined and dedicated enough to learning things on my own.

-Unfortunately currently I am with my family running from the Russian invasion of Ukraine.
-I am still learning to programm when I have an opportunity.
+Unfortunately currently I am with my family running from the Russian invasion of Ukraine, so my location isn't definitive.
+I am still learning to programm when I have an opportunity!

 ## Skills
 Solid understanding of: